 Which font will your audience’s brains respond to best?

 The answer is that it really depends on your marketing message.

 For the sake of simplicity here, I will talk about simple and complex fonts.

 Simple fonts are easy to read.
-They are generally not calligraphy or handwriting fonts, or overly stylised.
+Generally, they’re not calligraphy or handwriting fonts.
+They don’t look overly stylised.

-If you want to read more about the neuromarketing science behind font choice, check out a great book called Brainfluence by Roger Dooley (affiliate link).
+If you want to read more about the neuromarketing behind font choice, check out this great book called Brainfluence by Roger Dooley (affiliate link).
 It outlines various scientific experiments dealing with fonts and neuromarketing.

-Use a simple font when you have a very clear message.
+Use simples font when you have a very clear message.

 Simple fonts don’t overwhelm the brain.
-There’s very little friction when we look at them, as they’re simple and easy to read.
+There’s very little friction when we look at them, as they’re clear and easy to read.

-That’s why you should use them when you want to convey a straightforward, clear message.
-Simple fonts are also best for instructions and a call to action.
+That’s why you should use them when you want to convey a straightforward message.
+Simple fonts are also best for instructions and calls to action.

-So you might think – I want all my marketing messages to be simple and clear.
-Is there any room for complex fonts in content marketing?
+So you might be thinking – I want all my marketing messages to be simple and clear.
+Is there any room for complex fonts in marketing?